chapel-lang/chapel/doc/rst/technotes/gpu.rst

 layers (values of ``CHPL_COMM``) other than ``none``.
 This enables programs to use of GPUs across nodes.

-In this mode, normal inter-node PGAS style access is supported outside of loops that are offloaded to the GPU; however, inter-node PGAS style communication within a kernel itself is not supported.
-An idiomatic way to use all GPUs available across all locales is using nested ``coforall`` loops like the
+In this mode, normal remote access is supported outside of loops that are offloaded to the GPU; however, remote access within a kernel itself is not supported.
+An idiomatic way to use all GPUs available across all locales is using nested ``coforall`` loops like the following:
-following:

 .. code-block:: chapel